jdhao/nvim-config/README.md

 # Introduction

-This is my Neovim configuration for all the platforms I use (Linux, Windows and macOS). `init.vim` is the config file for terminal Neovim, and `ginit.vim` is the additional config file for GUI client of Neovim (I am using [neovim-qt](https://github.com/equalsraf/neovim-qt) for now on Windows).
+This repo hosts my Nvim configuration for all the platforms I am using (Linux, Windows and macOS). `init.vim` is the config entrypoint for terminal Neovim, and `ginit.vim` is the additional config file for GUI client of Neovim (I am using [neovim-qt](https://github.com/equalsraf/neovim-qt) for now on Windows).

 My configurations are heavily documented to make it as clear as possible.
 While you can download the whole repository and use it, it is not recommended though.